mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2022.md

 #### Results

+The MIE API documentation was available 99.967% of the time.

+The MIE API documentation was available 99.997% of Q1.
+There was a 3 minute down period on March 17, 2022 due to a connection timeout.

+The MIE API documentation was available 100% of Q2.

-The MIE API documentation was available 99.902%.
-Describe any downtime events.
+The MIE API documentation was available 99.902% of Q3.
+There were several short down-time events during July averaging 17.29 minutes per event all due to Cloudflare timeouts.

+The MIE API documentation was available 99.967% of Q4.
+Three instances of prolonged downtime occurred (10/14/2022: 13 minutes  -unannounced US Signal downtime issue , 10/27/2022: 5 minutes - unannounced US Signal downtime issue, 12/6/2022: 25 minutes - **** US Signal HRN Maintenance Window).

 #### Discussion

-As expected, the documentation maintained an uptime of greater than 99.9% at XX% for the year.
-Describe the cause and impact of any downtime events.
+As expected, the documentation maintained an uptime of greater than 99.9% at 99.967% for the year.
+During any down time the API documentation would not have been available, but, no effect to end user requests for the information was reported.

 ### Measure 9: Clinical Information Reconciliation and Incorporation